 Nobody — not even our parents, or relatives, or college professors, or the self-improvement mentors.
 We all have different desires, different aspirations.
 If one thing is best for a group of people doesn’t automatically mean the best thing for you.

 Sure, it’s better to ask others’ opinions and try to see the lens they’re viewing and consider the things we haven’t pondered.
-But again, they too are just like everyone else — confused and sometimes pretending okay and sometimes struggling to make the best decisions.
+But again, they too are just like everyone else — confused and sometimes pretending to be okay and sometimes struggling to make the best decisions.

 Nobody knows what lies ahead.
 In this life, it’s only you who gets to decide the thing you believe is best for you.
-Because at the end the of the day, it’s only you and your decision matters.
-Nothing else.